Lecturer in International Relations, Faculty of Social Sciences

 I am very keen to supervise MRes and PhD students working on the history of political thought, international relations theory, or political theology.

-Successful PhD students have written theses on the African Union and peacekeeping (Jude Cocodia, 2016) and the genealogy of the concept of constituent power (Adam Lindsay, 2017).
-I have also supervised a successful MRes thesis on civil-military relations in Pakistan (Filippo Boni, 2013).
+Successful PhD students have written theses on the African Union and peacekeeping (Jude Cocodia, 2016), the genealogy of the concept of constituent power (Adam Lindsay, 2017), and the ancient Roman and Greek inheritances in the writings of Carl Schmitt and Hannah Arendt (Yared Akarapattananukul, 2017) I have also co-supervised a successful MRes thesis on civil-military relations in Pakistan (Filippo Boni, 2013).

-I've acted as examiner of theses on the concept of displacement in international political thought (Jon Mansell, 2014) and Spinoza's and Schmitt's political thought (Ignas Kalpokas, 2015).
+I've acted as internal examiner of PhD theses on the concept of displacement in international political thought (Jon Mansell, 2014) and a comparison of the political thought of Spinoza and Schmitt (Ignas Kalpokas, 2015).

 My main field of research is the history of political thought.
 Within this broad area, I am particularly concerned with the history of philosophical and scholarly reflection on the modern state, sovereignty, international relations, and the intersections between political thought and theology.